We decided to keep our beloved wagon, Shaken & Stirred.

 We spared no expense – or effort – in building this wagon.
 We’ve driven it across the country and we’ve raced it extensively – once at the track, race preparation consists of airing up the tires and charging the GoPro battery.
 Yet it’s docile enough to be a daily driver.
 If a customer hired us to build this wagon again, the total cost would exceed $75,000.
 All work except hood and engine paint and alignment was performed in our shop.
-We have extensive content documenting the build – photos and videos – and the buyer will get a digital library detailing every stage.
+We have extensive content documenting the build – photos and videos.

 We’ve documented the build of this wagon pretty thoroughly on our website, and here is a recap.

 The short version